RaKunzTec/product-kit_web/README.md

 </button>
 ```

-You don't need to import any styling as Product Kit for React does all the styling for you!
+You don't need to import any styling as Product Kit does all the styling for you!

 Add ripple effect or other modifications in your App.js:
 ```javascript